 SASE shall be governed by its Officers, an Executive Council, an Executive Committee, and a paid Executive Director.
-In addition, there shall be three annually renewed committees, whose members are totally or partially renewed every year: an Annual Meeting Program Committee, an Annual Meeting Local Arrangements Committee, and a Nominations Committee.
+In addition, there shall be annually renewed committees, whose members are totally or partially renewed every year.
 The President may also name such ad-hoc committees as are necessary to carry out the business of the organization.

 - Executive Committee.
-The members of the Executive Committee include the President, the President-Elect, and the two latest Past-Presidents.
-The Executive Director and Treasurer shall serve ex-officio on the Executive Committee.
-The Executive Committee shall carry out the strategic leadership of SASE, with the President-Elect involved in more operational matters.
-The President-Elect is responsible for identifying the theme of the annual meeting and he/she informs the Executive Committee.
+The members of the Executive Committee include the President, the President-Elect, the Past-President, the Executive Director and the Treasurer.
+The Executive Committee shall carry out the strategic leadership of SASE.

 The Executive Council is the official policymaking and ratification body of SASE.
-The Council shall review and approve the minutes, financial report, and annual budget submitted by the Treasurer, as well as proposed changes in governance policies and practices including amendments to the by-laws; select the Executive Director under the proposal of the President and President-Elect; and establish a schedule of membership dues and meeting registration fees.
-The dates for the membership dues and the rules for participation in annual meetings are under the responsibility of the Executive Director.
+The Council shall review and approve the minutes, financial report, and annual budget submitted by the Treasurer, as well as proposed changes in governance policies and practices including amendments to the by-laws; select the Executive Director under the proposal of the President and President-Elect; and establish a schedule of membership dues and Meeting registration fees.
+The dates for the membership dues are under the responsibility of the Executive Director

 - Working with officers, members, and committees